RetentionRocket/tutorial-shopify-webhooks/source/index.html.md

 You can "Add product" to the store, or make any other changes you like, but it is not necessary if you just want to test webhooks.

-## Test Webhooks
+## Create and Test Webhooks

-We've set up a development store so we can generate and test webhooks.
-Look for the "Settings" link in the lower left corner of the Shopify store admin page ([https://example-store.myshopify.com/admin](https://example-store.myshopify.com/admin)).
+We've set up a development store.
+Now we'll create a webhook manually and click a link to test it.

+On the admin page of the development store, look for the "Settings" link in the lower left corner ([https://example-store.myshopify.com/admin](https://example-store.myshopify.com/admin)).
 The "Settings" link is easy to overlook in the lower left corner.
 Click "Settings" and look for the "Notifications" link.

 Scroll to the bottom of the "Settings/Notifications" page.
 The "Webhooks" section is at the bottom of the page.
 Click the button to "Create webhook."
 For testing, choose "Cart creation" as the event with a "JSON" format.